-Parent-teacher conferences occur during the first semester..
+Parent-teacher conferences occur once per semester.
 The purpose of parent-teacher conferences is to have parents and teachers meet to discuss how each student is doing academically and behaviorally in school.
 Parents can sign up electronically, and we encourage both parents to attend.
-These conferences last 10-20 minutes depending on the student's grade level.
+Typically these conferences last about 15 minutes.